An orange tree; note the dense, dark green foliage.

 • The seeds or pips are surrounded and protected by numerous cells, like little bags, closely packed together and filled with sweet juice.
 Some varieties of oranges have been produced which are entirely without seeds.

-Varieties of the orange
+varieties of orange

 There are three main species of orange.
 The sour or Seville orange (Citrus aurantium) is the ancestral type; the sweet common orange (C. sinensis) and its varieties are the most important commercially; the mandarin orange or tangerine (C. reticulata) is a dessert fruit.